treydock/gpfs_exporter/README.md

 The default behavior of the `mount` collector is to collect mount statuses on GPFS mounts in /proc/mounts or /etc/fstab.
 The `--collector.mount.mounts` flag can be used to adjust which mount points to check.

+### mmdiag

+The waiters will generate metrics if their seconds value is greater than `--collector.mmdiag.waiter-threshold`.

 ### mmdf

 Due to the time it can take to execute mmdf that is an executable provided that can be used to collect mmdf via cron.
 See `gpfs_mmdf_exporter`.